 1. Administrators Mr. Duck Posted January 8 1.
-Administrators Share Posted January 8 The Artix-7 75T performs slightly better for DMA (Direct Memory Access) cheats compared to the 35T because it has more resources and better optimization capabilities for handling memory operations.
+Administrators Posted January 8 The Artix-7 75T performs slightly better for DMA (Direct Memory Access) cheats compared to the 35T because it has more resources and better optimization capabilities for handling memory operations.
 Here's why: More Resources for Data Handling: The 75T has more logic cells and block RAM, which means it can handle slightly more complex memory operations without slowing down.
 This helps it read and write memory a bit faster.
 Improved Parallel Processing: The extra resources allow the 75T to process multiple memory-related tasks in parallel more efficiently.
 This reduces the time spent waiting for data to move or update.
 Better Performance in High-Speed Transfers: If you're using DMA to quickly move data between memory and peripherals (or another PC), the 75T's higher capabilities mean less overhead and smoother data flow.
 This translates to a 10-15% speed improvement in reading or writing memory.
 In simple terms, the 75T is better at multitasking and managing data, so it can slightly speed up memory-related operations.
 While the difference isn’t huge, it’s noticeable when precision and speed are critical, like in DMA cheats.
-Link to comment Share on other sites More sharing options...

 Recommended Posts